 Aluminum frames usually have a harsher and less refined ride than carbon frames.
 Because aluminum is a relatively soft metal, the frame tubes must be fairly thick to make the bike strong and durable.
 Aluminum frame tubing is thicker than carbon, steel, or titanium frame tubing.
 This results in an incredibly stiff frame.

 Having said this, there have been some major improvements in aluminum bike frame technology over the past 20 years that have greatly improved comfort.
-For example, the process of hydroforming allows frame builders to vary the thickness of aluminum tubes throughout their length.
+For example, the process of hydroforming allows frame builders to vary the wall thickness of aluminum tubes throughout their length.

 This process allows manufacturers to form the frame thinner in areas where some flexibility is desired and thicker where strength is needed.
 The frame can be laterally stiff while still absorbing some vibration.
 Modern high-end aluminum frames are almost as comfortable as carbon frames.